RTXteam/RTX/README.md

 Assessment phase, Team&nbsp;X-ray) is an active participant in the ongoing development process for the Reasoners Standard API.

-# What knowledge sources does ARAX use?
+# What knowledge providers does ARAX use?

-Currently, ARAX/RTX directly accesses four main knowledge sources in order to handle queries, along with several additional APIs for identifier mapping.
+Currently, ARAX/RTX directly accesses four main knowledge providers in order to handle queries, along with several additional APIs for identifier mapping.

 ## RTX-KG1

-RTX-KG1 is a knowledge graph comprising 130k nodes and 3.5M relationships that is built by integrating concepts and concept-predicate-concept triples obtained from 17 different knowledge sources by way of their web APIs:
+RTX-KG1 is a knowledge graph comprising 130k nodes and 3.5M relationships that is built by integrating concepts and concept-predicate-concept triples obtained from 17 different knowledge providers by way of their web APIs:

 1. Pathway Commons 2
 2. Disease Ontology